Precision Mental Health Care Guided By Your Story, Values, & Goals

 Timely, personalized care that meets you where you are at.

-This practice is small and patient centered, allowing patients increased access to appointments than a traditional psychiatric clinic.
-This concierge model allows for combination treatment (e.g. psychiatric medications and psychotherapy) to more easily fit your busy schedule.
+This practice is small and patient centered, allowing patients access to appointments within a few business days.
+This concierge model also allows for combination treatment (e.g. psychiatric medications and psychotherapy) to more easily fit your busy schedule.

 -